 And so I want to talk about what happened to this company.

-Why Now is the PERFECT Time to Buy This Company
+Why Now Is the PERFECT Time to Buy This Company

 You can see that they are running dozens of major projects all over the world.
 And everything they do drives the economy forward.